mndekwe-dot/submission_reminder_app_mndekwe-dot/README.md

 Enter your submission reminder app directory name: submission_reminder_john Enter the new assignment name: Git Basics
 Assignment updated successfully!
-Do you want to run the application now? (yes/no): yes
+Do you want to run the application now? (y/n): yes or y
 ```

 ## Directory Structure